OutSystems/docs-product/src/develop/processes/best-practices/small-flows.md

 ---
+summary: Designing processes with smaller flows improves maintainability and speeds up deployment by simplifying impact analysis and upgrades
 locale: en-us
 guid: ea9128f4-23b8-4eb6-9e6e-c9970f610634
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/iBD5yo23NiW53L1zdPqGGM/Developing%20an%20Application?node-id=273:24
 ---
 # Design Processes with Small Flows

 When you design a [Process](../intro.md) with too many activities, it may **reveal hard to maintain and with impact on the deployment of applications**.
 This is essentially due to: